Achievable logoAchievable logo

 Using vertical slices to find the area of a region

-Sometimes it’s simpler to slice the region into horizontal rectangles and integrate with respect to y.
-For example, consider the region bounded by
+Sometimes it’s simpler to slice the region horizontally and integrate with respect to y.
+For example:

 Using horizontal slices to find the area would be easier